A riled Trump sounds off outside the New York fraud trial that accuses him of lying about wealth

 “No matter how powerful you are, and no matter how much money you think you have, no one is above the law," she said on her way into the courthouse.

 Trump denies wrongdoing.
-He says that James and the judge are undervaluing such assets as his Palm Beach, Florida, resort, Mar-a-Lago, and that it didn’t matter what he put on his financial statements because they had a disclaimer that says they shouldn’t be trusted.
+He says that James and the judge are undervaluing such assets as his Mar-a-Lago resort in Palm Beach, Florida, and he emphasizes that his financial statements had a disclaimer that says they shouldn’t be trusted.
+The yearly snapshots of his holdings were given to banks to secure loans and to financial magazines to justify his place among the world’s billionaires.

-The former president and a who's who of people in his orbit — his two eldest sons, Trump Organization executives and lawyer-turned-foe Michael Cohen — are all listed among dozens of potential witnesses.
+The former president, his two eldest sons, Trump Organization executives and lawyer-turned-foe Michael Cohen are all listed among dozens of potential witnesses.

 Trump isn’t expected to testify for several weeks.
 His trip to court Monday marked a remarkable departure from his past practice.